-1 If the County participates in a defined contribution pension plan, defined contribution OPEB plan, or other employee benefit plan (for example, a Section 457 deferred compensation plan) and that plan has a governing board, the County should determine whether the plan is a component unit of the County under GASB Statement 14.
+&lt;sup>1 If the County participates in a defined contribution pension plan, defined contribution OPEB plan, or other employee benefit plan (for example, a Section 457 deferred compensation plan) and that plan has a governing board, the County should determine whether the plan is a component unit of the County under GASB Statement 14.
 If the plan is a component unit, the County should report the plan in a separate column for pension (and other employee benefit) trust funds on this statement and the statement of changes in fiduciary net position.

-2 External investment pools -Only pools that meet the trust criteria in GASB Statement 84, paragraph 11c(1), should be reported in the investment trust funds column.
+&lt;sup>2 External investment pools -Only pools that meet the trust criteria in GASB Statement 84, paragraph 11c(1), should be reported in the investment trust funds column.
 County treasurer investment pools do not appear to meet these criteria and, therefore, should be reported in the custodial funds -external investment pools column.

-3 Assets the Public Fiduciary holds appear to meet the trust criteria in GASB Statement 84, paragraph 11c(1), and should be reported in the private-purpose trust funds column.
+&lt;sup>3 Assets the Public Fiduciary holds appear to meet the trust criteria in GASB Statement 84, paragraph 11c(1), and should be reported in the private-purpose trust funds column.

-4 Liabilities should be recognized when an event has occurred that compels the County to disburse fiduciary resources.
+&lt;sup>4 Liabilities should be recognized when an event has occurred that compels the County to disburse fiduciary resources.
 Events that compel the County to disburse fiduciary resources occur when a demand for the resources has been made or when no further action, approval, or condition is required to be taken or met by the beneficiary to release the assets.
 For example, the County should recognize a liability when it collects property taxes for other governments, even though it may not distribute the taxes to those governments until a later date.
 Liabilities other than those to beneficiaries should be recognized in accordance with the economic resources measurement focus.

-County Statement of changes in fiduciary net position Fiduciary funds
+Statement of changes in fiduciary net position Fiduciary funds

-Custod ial funds

-Investment trust funds Private-purpose trust funds External investment pool Other

-Additions 1 .

-Contributions from pool participants

-Property tax collections for other governments 2

-Collections for individuals

-Net investment earnings:

-Investment earnings

-Investment costs

-Net investment earnings

-Inmate collections

-Other Total additions

-Total additions

-Deductions 1

-Distributions to pool participants

-Beneficiary payments to individuals

-Property tax distributions to other governments

-Administrative expense

-Payments to inmates

-Other

-Total deductions

-Net increase (decrease) in fiduciary net position

-Net position, July 1, 2022

-Net position, June 30, 2023
+Custod ial funds Investment trust funds Private-purpose trust funds External investment pool Other Additions Contributions from pool participants Property tax collections for other governments Collections for individuals Net investment earnings: Investment earnings Investment costs Net investment earnings Inmate collections Other Total additions Deductions Deductions Distributions to pool participants Beneficiary payments to individuals Property tax distributions to other governments Administrative expense Payments to inmates Other Total deductions Net increase (decrease) in fiduciary net position Net position, July 1, 2024 Aggregate amount of adjustments to and restatements of beginning net position Net position, July 1, 2024, as restated Net position, June 30, 2025

-1 Additions should be disaggregated by source, and deductions should be disaggregated by type.
+&lt;sup>1 Additions should be disaggregated by source, and deductions should be disaggregated by type.
 However, resources which, upon receipt, are normally expected to be held for 3 months or less may be reported as a single aggregate total for additions and a single aggregate total for deductions for each activity.

-2 Fiduciary funds are accounted for on the full accrual basis of accounting.
+&lt;sup>2 Fiduciary funds are accounted for on the full accrual basis of accounting.
 Accordingly, property taxes should be recognized as an addition when levied rather than when collected.